Lancaster: Net Zero Power City by 2020

 The net zero campaign was initiated by Lancaster Mayor R. Rex Parris, who was elected to the Lancaster City Council in 2008 and is currently serving his third term as Mayor.
 His pioneering vision for the City of Lancaster inspires comparisons to the groundbreaking Apollo Project, in which Lancaster played a significant role as a key player in the aerospace industry.
 To catalyze the net zero city campaign, Mayor Parris led the launch of the “Solar Lancaster” program, an innovative public-private partnership with solar firm SolarCity which enables local residents and businesses to install solar energy systems at a significant cost savings over their existing energy bills.

 This revolutionary approach has already generated significant progress in Lancaster’s quest to become a net zero community.
-More than 100 homeowners have taken advantage of the Solar Lancaster program, in addition to a variety of businesses which include some of the city’s largest energy users.
+To date, over 1700 single-family residential solar permits have been issued.
+Also more than 100 homeowners have taken advantage of the Solar Lancaster program, in addition to a variety of businesses which include some of the city’s largest energy users.
 A project to install solar energy systems on six municipal facilities throughout the City generates 1.5 MW of renewable energy and is projected to save taxpayers approximately $6 million over 15 years.
 In addition, the city’s Lancaster Power Authority, formed in 2011, partnered with Eastside and Lancaster School Districts to install 7.5 MW of solar energy-producing parking shade structures at 25 school sites throughout Lancaster.
 These projects not only provide the school districts with substantial energy savings and shaded parking, but also will generate estimated revenue of $20 million to the City over the life of the project.

 To create a mechanism to spread Lancaster’s success and expertise in the field of renewable energy, the city led the establishment of the California Clean Energy Authority (CCEA).
 In addition, the City created the High Desert Power Authority (HDPA) to support the transmission of renewable electricity from Lancaster and the surrounding region to high-demand areas in the Los Angeles basin.Job creation is a key component of Lancaster’s renewable energy strategy.
 A local unemployment rate of over 15 percent has led Lancaster’s leaders to seek new and innovative ways to create jobs in a down economy.
 To accomplish this, the City is partnering with local higher education institutions such as the University of Antelope Valley to develop programs to ensure that the local workforce has the skills needed for future jobs in the renewable energy industry.